-Page 1909

-Appendix 1

-Subpage 11

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024
+Page 1909 Appendix 1 Subpage 11 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025

 In conclusion, these facts show that education to the level of competence in trigeminal nerve surgery and disorders is complex and currently outside the scope of non-fellowship training, including dental school and post-dental school education.
 As pointed out previously, experts agree that all oral and maxillofacial surgeons should be able to diagnose and refer but not all should be trained to the level of competence in trigeminal nerve surgery due to the special skill-set required for microneurosurgery.
 Additionally, those trained to the level of competence should also be able to differentially diagnose other conditions that affect the trigeminal nervous system, non-trigeminal disorder and pain conditions so the correct treatment can be provided to meet the goals of the fellowship training.